lavansh1306/GUIDEWIRE_CUBE_ROOT/README.md

 ### Parametric Automation Flow

-This is the core of GigShield — **the worker never has to file a claim.**
+This is the core of GigShield — **the worker never has to file a claim but CAN file a claim**

 ```
 1. OpenWeatherMap polls Chennai weather every 15 minutes